dru1d-foofus/RoanokeChallengeWriteUp/readme.md

 Wait for the early owl.
 In that open field
 ```

-If this is correct, we just need to work through all four poems and align them to this standard.
-This is currently where we are stuck... :(
+If this is correct, we just need to work through all four poems and align them to this standard. ~This is currently where we are stuck... :(~ Turns out you need to ignore special characters when parsing the poem text.
+The python script in the above gist has been updated to reflect this change.

 ```
 /h/ctf$ python3 parse.py